mike-weiner/display-event-locations-tec/README.md

 Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display no custom message before the event's venue/location name.

+### How do I display the street address underneath the location name within the tooltip?

+Hover over `Settings` in the left-hand sidebar within the administration area of your WordPress installation.
+Click on `Display Event Location for The Events Calendar` from the flyout that appears.

+Once the page loads, click the checkbox for the `Show Full Venue Address Inside Tooltip` option.
+Once the checkbox is selected, click the blue `Save Changes` button.

+Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display the location and fake street address underneath.

 ### How do I change the font size of the event venue/location name and/or street address text within the tooltip?

 In version 3.2 of this plugin, a robust CSS class system was implemented to allow for greater control of the stylization of the elements added to the tooltip by this plugin.